How To Prevent Mould In The Bathroom Once & For AllDecember 20, 2018

 - Brush, roller or spray for applying Resistain

 - Cloths or rags to wipe up excess Resistain.

 Prepare the surface to be treated by cleaning any dirt, grime, mould or foreign matter from the concrete.

 If there are any gaps in the surface, these need to be repaired so the concrete surface is unbroken before applying Resistain.

 Using your preferred application tool, apply an even coat of Resistain to the surface.
 The surface should have a mirror-like appearance.

-After the first coat is absorbed into the concrete, apply a second coat.
+After the first coat is absorbed into the concrete, apply a second coat of concrete sealer.

 10 minutes after the second coat, wipe away any remaining liquid that will not soak in.
 If the surface is still soaking in Resistain, another coat can be applied as concrete is highly porous.